erjohnson/yarn/README.md

 ```

 Next run `bundle install --without production` to download the appropriate dependencies.

+Then execute `rake db:create` to create the database and `rake db:schema:load` to set up the tables.

 Start up the app by running `rails server` and visiting `http://localhost:3000/` in your web browser.